Full Nara Day Trip Itinerary (Beyond Just Deer)

 While you can see the temple from outside the entrance gates, I recommend buying tickets to go inside to see the large Daibutsu Great Buddha and guardian statues.

-Plus, seeing the size of the temple up close was well worth it.
+Seeing the size of the temple and the statues inside was well worth it.

 Open 7:30am-5:30pm.
 Tickets cost 800 yen ($5 USD).